Updated 10 June, 2021

 The method that I used requires no coding and only takes a few minutes.

 Note: You need to be using the WordPress Block Editor (Gutenberg) for this to work.
-Also Make sure you DON’T have the Classic Editor plugin active as this disables the WordPress Block Editor.
+Make sure you DON’T have the Classic Editor plugin active as this disables the WordPress Block Editor.

 Video tutorial – how to edit the WooCommerce category page

-- Step 2 – Set up a re-direct that points your default WooCommerce Category to your Brand new Page.
+- Step 2 – Set up a re-direct that points your default WooCommerce Category to your brand new Page.
 To set up the re-direct this you can use the Storefront Blocks plugin (free trial available here)

 Let’s go through each of these in detail.

 The beauty of this approach is that you can layout the WooCommerce Category Page any way you want.
+You can use the Single Product Block to show products you think best exemplify the category in question, shortcodes to add in any relevant CTAs, category images – it’s up to you!

 Once you have built your page then it’s time to set up the re-direct.